The Greatest History Never Told

 - The 2011 Chinese film Shaolin takes place during this period.
 Andy Lau & Nicholas Tse both play warlords.

 - The period of Mao's rule in China gets occasional publicity as the time when China took over Tibet, or in stories about intellectuals exiled to the countryside.
 Don't expect much about how the Communists won the civil war, or about the famines Mao caused.
+Doesn't help that the Chinese government really doesn't like talking about this period, and China's now-enormous movie-going public means filmmakers have to be pretty careful about what they make if they want their films to pass approval by the censorship bureau and get a piece of the Chinese market.

 - Dreams Of Joy by Lisa See deals with a Chinese-American girl going to China to visit her biological father, believing Mao's propaganda, and ending up married and working on a commune in rural China during the Great Leap Forward.